quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 key exceeds the confidentiality limit for the selected AEAD, the endpoint MUST stop using those keys."
 It goes on with the specific limit: "For AEAD_AES_128_GCM and AEAD_AES_256_GCM, the confidentiality limit is 2^23 encrypted packets; see Appendix B.1."
-It seems prudent to adopt the same limit here, and configure the service in such a way that no more than 2^23 tokens are generated with the same key.
+It is prudent to adopt the same limit here, and configure the service in such a way that no more than 2^23 tokens are generated with the same key.

 In order to protect against collisions, the 96 bit unique token numbers should be generated